ishikota/PyPokerEngine/README.md

 ## Play AI vs AI poker game
 In this secrtion, we start poker game which is played by our AI and see its result.
-To start the game, what we do is following
+To start the game, what we need to do is following

 1. Create game config file
 2. Start the game with created config file